dreamalligator/terrarium/readme.md

 Feel free to report any bugs in the [issue tracker](https://github.com/nebulousdog/terrarium/issues).

 ## Development and running the server
-Run `npm start` to run a local server.
-If you're a developer run `npm run watch` to watch for changes and compile JS.
-Run `npm run scss` to watch for changes in the `.scss`.
+Run `yarn start` to run a local server.
+If you're a developer run `yarn run watch` to watch for changes and compile JS.
+Run `yarn run scss` to watch for changes in the `.scss`.
 See `package.json` for other commands.

 ## Dependencies
 You can install the app dependencies with `npm install`.